Jonathan Elmer: Early career

 Elmer practiced medicine in Bridgeton and became active in government and politics.
 From 1772 to 1775, he served as sheriff of Cumberland County.
 During the American Revolutionary War he was a militia officer and attained the rank of captain as commander of a company.
 He was elected to the American Philosophical Society in 1774.

 Later career

 Elmer was a delegate to the Continental Congress three times: 1777 to 1778, 1781 to 1783, and 1787 to 1788.
 In 1780 and 1784 he represented Cumberland County in the New Jersey Legislative Council.
 The College of New Jersey (now known as Princeton University) made Elmer a trustee in 1782.
 He served in that position until 1795.
 The New Jersey Legislature appointed Elmer to the United States Senate for the term of March 4, 1789 to March 3, 1791.
+He was later a candidate for the U.S. House of Representatives in 1792, and unsuccessfully attempted to return to the U.S. Senate twice in 1798.

 His health declined after that, and Elmer died in 1817, and he was interred in Old Broad Street Presbyterian Church Cemetery in Bridgeton.